Modifications of Easyboot Gloves and Glue-On Shells 5-20-17 Pete Ramey

 Pads and Impression Material

 All of the padding methods discussed for the Glove boots will work with the Glue-On version, plus several additional options -- Dental Impression Material (DIM), pour-in pads, and Sikaflex 227 adhesive, to name a few.
 Generally, when using any type of pad, I leave the shoe’s stock sole intact (forgoing the sole vent).
-I also fill the frog’s central sulcus, the collateral sulci and cover the sole with a thin layer of Artimud to keep infection at bay.
+I also fill the frog’s central sulcus, the collateral sulci and cover the sole with a thin layer of Evo Thrush or Artimud to keep infection at bay.